^

 Scientists have not yet come to a consensus on the type of inheritance in vitiligo.

-Symptoms of the vitiligo
+Symptoms vitiligo

-With "trichrome vitiligo" (trichrome vitiligo), there is a light brown zone at the site of transition of the central depigmented zone into the surrounding brown (or dark brown) normally pigmented.
-This intermediate zone has a different width and is clearly visible under the Wood lamp.
-The spot with trichromatic vitiligo is often located on the body and is usually found in persons with dark skin.
+In trichrome vitiligo, there is a light brown zone where the central depigmented zone transitions into the surrounding brown (or dark brown) normally pigmented zone.
+This intermediate zone varies in width and is clearly visible under a Wood's lamp.
+The trichrome vitiligo spot is often located on the trunk and is usually found in people with dark skin.

 Stages